 DIVERSITY AND INCLUSION STATEMENT

-At Think RAPT, two of our values are Integrity and Compassion.
-This extends to standing for diversity and inclusion.
+At Think RAPT, our values of Equity, Integrity and Impact include standing for diversity and inclusion.

 And we don’t just mean tick a box.
 Wham, bam, done!
 (We love a checklist, but this ain’t a good one).